Jamaica With Kids

 Mystic Mountain Day Outing With Bobsledding

-Plan to spend several hours at Mystic Mountain Rain Forest Adventures, located near Ocho Rios on the north coast of Jamaica.
-Kids will be eager to try the "bobsled": this type of mountain coaster is becoming popular at ski resorts in North America, and even young kids can hop in and enjoy the ride on their own "bobsled" equipped with a brake.
-At Mystic Mountain, the ride goes through lush rainforest and guests can ride as often as they like.
+Plan to spend several hours at Mystic Mountain Rainforest Adventures, located near Ocho Rios on the north coast of Jamaica.
+Kids will be eager to try the bobsled, which is a type of mountain coaster that is becoming popular at ski resorts in North America.
+Younger kids can hop in and enjoy the ride on their own "bobsled," which comes equipped with a brake.
+At Mystic Mountain, the ride goes through lush rainforest, and guests can ride as often as they like.

-Other fun things to do include the SkyExplorer lift that takes guests up and down the mountain, a waterslide, a beautiful butterfly garden, and a small museum that spotlights Jamaica's famous athletes -- including the "Cool Runnings" bobsled team -- and gives a quick introduction to the country's history.
+Other fun things to do include the SkyExplorer lift that takes guests up and down the mountain, a waterslide, a beautiful butterfly garden, and a small museum that spotlights Jamaica's famous athletes—including the Cool Runnings bobsled team—and gives a quick introduction to the country's history.
 Families can also add a zip-lining option to their day at Mystic Mountain.

 Dunn's River Falls

-The best-known attraction in Jamaica is Dunn's River Falls Park, near Ocho Rios, and it's a very fun outing, as visitors literally climb up the waterfalls.
-This is a popular and crowded spot, and people climb in groups in a human chain, each group led by a guide.
-Wear your swimsuits and water shoes!
-Most resorts offer day trips to Dunn's River Falls, which is near Ocho Rios on Jamaica's north coast, about an hour west of Montego Bay.Continue to 4 of 11 below.
+The best-known attraction in Jamaica is Dunn's River Falls.
+It's a very fun outing, as visitors literally climb up the waterfalls.
+This is a popular and crowded spot, and people climb in groups in a human chain with each group led by a guide.
+Wear your swimsuits and water shoes.
+Most resorts offer day trips to Dunn's River Falls, which is near Ocho Rios on Jamaica's north coast, about an hour west of Montego Bay.

-families who want to stay in Negril can choose from two Beaches all inclusive family resorts which have some outstanding features for kids.
-Negril also has the best opportunities for staying at smaller non-all inclusive properties.Continue to 5 of 11 below.
+Families who want to stay in Negril can choose from two Beaches all-inclusive family resorts, which have some outstanding features for kids.
+Negril also has the best opportunities for staying at smaller non-all inclusive properties.

-Catamaran Cruise in Negril, Jamaica
+Catamaran Cruise in Negril

 Visit Rose Hall Great House

-The family-run Braco Stables adventure company offers several excursions at its Braco Estates property, including a "Horseback Ride 'n' Swim Tour" and easy hike and bike tour.
-Braco Estates spread over thousands of acres in the Trelawny area on Jamaica's north coast and was originally part of a large sugar plantation that dates back to the 1700's.
-Read details about Braco's Hike'n'Bike Tour, with plenty of photos too.
-Says one blogger, writing about this Braco tour: "I have to say, the highlight of my stay in Jamaica was the Braco Hike & Bike Tour"; the vistas and the warm interactions with the staff and owner of this family-run business were memorable."Continue to 8 of 11 below.
+The family-run Braco Stables adventure company offers several excursions at its Braco Estates property, including a Horseback Ride 'n' Swim Tour and easy hike-and-bike tour.
+Braco Estates spreads out more over several thousands of acres in the Trelawny area on Jamaica's north coast and was originally part of a large sugar plantation that dates back to the 1700s.

 Chukka Caribbean Adventures: Zip Lining and ATV Rides